-Miss M. Coleman, Mr W. Coker, Ms C. Hampton and Mr M. Hope welcome you to the Geography Department at Emerson Park Academy!
+Miss M. Coleman and Mr S. Thurley (Lead Practitioners in Geography) welcome you to the Geography Department at Emerson Park Academy!
 We are a well-qualified department with an excellent track record of good and outstanding teaching.
 We believe in delivering lessons which inspire our students to think about many of the dominant issues that make up the nightly news; ranging from decision-making exercises on whether or not to protect the rainforests, role plays about attitudes to coastal management or creating a home-made volcano complete with explosions!

 The curriculum at Key Stage 3 helps to engage and inspire pupils, with many of them opting to take the subject at GCSE.
 Numbers of pupils taking Geography at GCSE have increased every year since 2013 and results have highlighted the hard work done in the department.